apache/shardingsphere/docs/document/content/features/read-write-split/_index.en.md

 ## Goal

-**The main design goal of the read-write split modular of ShardingSphere is to try to reduce the influence of read-write split, in order to let users use master-slave database group like one database.**
+**The main design goal of the read-write split modular of ShardingSphere is to try to reduce the influence of read-write split, in order to let users use primary-replica replication database group like one database.**